saipranavi012/codsoft/README.md

 # codsoft
-I have completed Landing page for virtual Internship provided by Codsoft
+I have completed Landing page for virtual Internship provided by codsoft